What are J Cuts and L Cuts, and how can I use them?

 Which tool is best for creating J and L Cuts?

 You can create J and L Cuts on pretty much any video editing software or program.
 It’s one of the most basic (and effective!) techniques in content creation, and can be achieved on everything from iMovie to Adobe Premiere Pro.
-Choosing the right program depends on how comfortable you are with editing, so if you need a complete guide to the six best video editing apps & software in 2022, beginner to expert, click here!
+Choosing the right program depends on how comfortable you are with editing, so if you need a complete guide to the best video editing apps & software, beginner to expert, click here.

 The art of the J Cut and L Cut is easy to understand, but difficult to master.
 Take your time, learn the basics, and practice those transitions.
-If they need a little boost, either with some sound effects or a specific track, why not start a 30-day free trial with Epidemic Sound?
-You can filter through our catalog with variables like mood and theme, helping you pick the right track for your cut!
+If they need a little boost, either with some sound effects or a specific track, we’ve got you covered.

 Are you a video editor or filmmaker?
 Whether you’re an absolute master or just a beginner, discover what Epidemic Sound has to offer on our Epidemic Sound for Filmmaking page.
 Oh, and if you’re looking for some music for video editing, check out our dedicated page.